John Dolben (politician): Career

 At the 1708 British general election Dolben was returned unopposed for Liskeard again and continued to be very active.
 He was named to nine drafting committees, including the bill to prevent wagers relating to the public.
 In spite of this, Dolben himself was still an avid gambler and was forecast to be required to make another trip to the Indies to recover his fortune.
 He managed a bill to establish a company trading in Africa, and was a teller for the Whigs on ten occasions.
 He voted for naturalizing the German Palatines in 1709 and was trustee for poor Palatines.

-It was Dolben who first raised the issue of Dr Sacheverell's printed sermons on 13 December 1709, moving that the House should take the matter into consideration, and that the sermons should be voted 'malicious, scandalous and seditious libels'.
+It was Dolben who first raised the issue of Henry Sacheverell's printed sermons on 13 December 1709, moving that the House should take the matter into consideration, and that the sermons should be voted 'malicious, scandalous and seditious libels'.
 In the debate on the next day, he moved that Sacheverell should be impeached.
 He was appointed to the committee to draw up the articles of impeachment, and acted as chairman.
 At the trial itself, he acted as one of the managers.
 He got into some difficulties from his conduct during the trial, while the mob threatened to burn down his house and hang him on a tree.
 The mob pulled down the clock at Liskeard Town Hall which he had presented to the town.
 As well as showing great energy in this role, he was active in other Parliamentary business, including sitting on committees and telling for the Whigs.
 He was also appointed a Director of the Bank of England in 1710.